Q. What is the quickest way to get to the St. Maximilian Retreat House from Toronto?

 A. Please take non-organic garbage and non-paper based recyclables with you to a proper place of disposal.
 We suggest burning paper and cardboard refuse at the fire pit by the shore.
 Please ensure garbage and recyclables are never mishandled or disposed of on the property or on neighbouring properties.
-The organic food wastes can be deposited into compost bins behind the shed.
+The organic food wastes can be deposited into the compost bin on the property.
 Please leave the property in the same clean condition which you found it.
 Please review our Guest Agreement for more details.

 Q. Is there a minimum number of days for reservations?

-A. Yes.
-The minimum number of consecutive days for each stay period is 2 nights (3 days).
+A. The minimum number of consecutive days for each staying period is 2 nights (3 days).
 However, if you have a particular request for a day visit or a single night visit, please feel free to write to us or call us.